Location and Contact

 A methacholine test is a completely safe breathing test that is used to determine the extent of your airway reactivity.
 This test is ordered if you have completed a normal pulmonary function test yet require further diagnosis to investigate symptoms.

 The methacholine test is performed by a registered respiratory therapist (RRT).
 The RRT will guide and coach you through this test.

 Patients must be at least eight years of age to have this test done.

 To have a methacholine test, your doctor needs to fill out a requisition form.
 Download methacholine test requisition form.

-Your physician will give you detailed instructions and tell you what asthma medications to stop taking prior to the test.
+Your physician and/or our patient scheduling centre will give you detailed instructions and tell you what asthma medications to stop taking prior to the test.